What every family can do: The 5-2-1-0 rule

 Eat most meals at home and eat as many meals as possible together

-Studies show that the more meals a family eats meals together, the more likely the children are to eat fruit, vegetables, grains and calcium-rich food and beverages.
-They are also more likely to feel connected to their family.
+Studies show that the more meals a family eats meals together, the more likely the children are to eat fruit, vegetables, whole grains and calcium-rich food and beverages.
+Cooking whole foods and eating at home is highly protective against excessive weight gain and contributes to regaining a healthy weigh for those off a healthy weight trajectory.
+Children and youth who eat at home are also more likely to feel connected to their family.
 They do better in school and are half as likely to run into problems with substance abuse as teenagers.

 Portion sizes should be age appropriate